 Vertical design is simple and scalable.

-Vertical GaN™ uses conventional p-n junctions in a vertical, three dimensional design.
+Vertical GaN™ uses conventional semiconductor junctions in a vertical, three-dimensional design.

-Devices can be reliably scaled for higher current by increasing device area, and scaled for higher voltage by increasing device height.
+NexGen devices can be reliably scaled for higher current by increasing device area and scaled for higher voltage by increasing device thickness.

 Vertical GaN™ devices are inherently reliable.

 Vertical GaN™ devices meet or beat JEDEC, the industry standard, with avalanche capability and resilience to unexpected voltage disturbances.

 Devices are self-healing and circuits often don’t require external voltage clamping components.